-The following aspects of the noise data have been presented and described: the number of aircraft noise events recorded by the noise monitor; the maximum noise levels of these aircraft noise events; the noise climate at the site, including average levels of aircraft noise, total and residual noise at the site; and the contribution of different types of aircraft to the aircraft noise level at the site.
+The report presents analysis and description of the following aspects of the noise data gathered during the noise monitoring programme: the number of aircraft noise events recorded by the noise monitor; the maximum noise levels of these aircraft noise events; the noise climate at the site, including average levels of aircraft noise, total and residual noise at the site; and the contribution of different types of aircraft to the aircraft noise level at the site.

-The variation noise climate parameters (including aircraft noise levels) from hour to hour, between day to night, and from month to month have been described.
+The variation noise climate parameters (including total noise levels and aircraft noise levels) from hour to hour, between day to night, and from month to month have also been described.